You say mahi-mahi, I say dolphin. And when you say mahi-mahi chowder, I say good.

 - 1 cup diced celery about 4 ribs

-- 1 cup peeled diced carrots (about 2 medium carrots)
+- 1 cup diced carrots about 2 medium carrots

 - 8 small red potatoes quartered